hypersign-protocol/hypersign-kyc-contracts/README.md

 > As a dApp, you do not need to worry about **Hypersign KYC Factory** Contract.
 You only need to deploy the KYC Issuer and KYC Token contract through [Entity Studio Dashboard](https://docs.hypersign.id/hypersign-kyc/on-chain-kyc/contracts-deployment) in few button clicks.

-## Bit of History

-We started working on this project after we recieved some appreciation on our work in [Delphi Hackathon 2023](https://devpost.com/software/eclipse-fi?ref_content=my-projects-tab&ref_feature=my_projects).
-We even received token of appreciation of few thousands dollar (;p).
-The proposed idea was to make token transactions compliant, in the most privaccy preserving way.
-In the hackathon we not only used zero knowledge proofs but also sent and verfied proof across blockchains using IBC.
-But ofcourse we hacked some of thing related to KYC and data capturing during the hackathon due to lack to time and funds.
-I encourage you to checkout that [zk-kyc-using-ibc repository](https://github.com/hypersign-protocol/zk-kyc-using-ibc) as well.

-That hackathon motivated us to pursue the usecase and build it as a product.
-This particular repository contains contracts and packages necessary for deploying on-chain KYC on Cosmos-based blockchains.

 ## Folder St.